-The environmental characteristics of this product are reductions in harm to the environment and climate arising from the emissions of greenhouse gases.
-The Investment Manager monitors a range of sustainability indicators to measure the environmental characteristics of the product, including: (i) the percentage of revenues earned on an estimated basis by investee companies which are from the energy transition sector, (ii) the weighted average ESG rating of the portfolio, as determined by the use of ESG ratings of companies, supplied by an external data provider of ESG research and ratings and (iii) the weighted average carbon intensity of the portfolio measured by an external provider of carbon footprint measurement services.
+The environmental objective of the product are reductions in harm to the environment and climate arising from the emissions of greenhouse gases.

+The Investment Manager monitors a range of sustainability indicators to measure the environmental objectives of the product, including: (i) the percentage of revenues earned on an estimated basis by investee companies which are from the global energy transition sector, (ii) the weighted average ESG rating of the portfolio, as determined by the use of ESG ratings of companies, supplied by an external data provider of ESG research and ratings and (iii) the weighted average carbon intensity of the portfolio measured by an external provider of carbon footprint measurement services.

-These indicators are monitored using a variety of internal and external data sources, as below:
+These indicators are monitored using a variety of internal and external data sources, as below.

-- The percentage of revenues earned by investee companies which are from the energy transition sector are estimated by the Investment Manager.
+- The percentage of revenues earned by investee companies which are from the global energy transition sector are estimated by the Investment Manager.
 The calculation of this number is carried out at least annually but may be more frequent. - The ESG score of an investee company is an objective evaluation of a company's performance with respect to Environmental, Social, and Governance (ESG) issues, with a minimum score of zero and a maximum score of ten.
-The calculation is carried out at least guarterly. - The weighted average carbon intensity of the portfolio measures a portfolio's exposure to carbon-intensive companies, defined as the portfolio weighted average of companies' Carbon Intensity (emissions/sales).
+The calculation is carried out at least quarterly. - The weighted average carbon intensity of the portfolio measures a portfolio's exposure to carbon-intensive companies, defined as the portfolio weighted average of companies' Carbon Intensity (emissions/sales).
 This calculation is carried out at least quarterly, using data from an external data provider which uses a combination of data reported by investee companies and its own estimates when company-sourced data is not available.
 It should be noted that carbon emissions data are not available for every company.

 Further, the Investment Manager's ESG data and research provider provides continuing analysis of the environmental, social and governance-related business practices of companies in which the Investment Manager invests on behalf of the product.
-This research is used to exclude companies from the portfolio where those companies are involved with certain sectors such as the manufacture of cluster bombs or land mines, the manufacture of tobacco products, or involvement in large-scale thermal coal extraction or coal-fired electricity generation.
+This research is used to exclude companies from the portfolio where those companies are involved in certain sectors, in excess of certain thresholds, such as the manufacture of cluster bombs or land mines, the manufacture of tobacco products, or involvement in large-scale thermal coal extraction or coal-fired electricity generation.

-g) METHODOLOGIES
+G) METHODOLOGIES

-The methodology used to measure how the environmental characteristics of the product are met is set out below:
+The methodology used to measure how the attainment of the environmental objectives of the product are met is set out below.